 Timing of trade

 For a long-term investor, this difference usually doesn't matter.
-However, for someone like a day trader who tracks price fluctuations through the day, this would matter.
+However, this would matter for someone like a day trader who tracks price fluctuations through the day.
 And this is because they buy and sell based on those fluctuations.

-Timing of trade also ties into another big difference between index funds and ETFs which is liquidity.
+Timing of trade also ties into another big difference between ETF vs index funds which is liquidity.
 Because ETFs are traded throughout the trading day, sale transactions clear faster than index funds which have to wait until the next day.
 Again as a long-term investor, this liquidity factor is not really a big deal.

 Remember, when you purchase into any one of these funds, you are buying into this aggregation of stocks and bonds, etc along with other investors investing in that same fund.